 Characteristics of R

 In many peoples opinion, the best feature of R is the price.
 Being free, R is by far one of the best softwares for statistical analysis is price is the most important criterion.
 SPSS and SAS are also great and user-friendlier, however, their price is completely outlandish for most individual researchers.
 R removes this problem completely

 R also has an active community around it that supports its development.
 For example, people are able to develop packages that provide assistance in running various task in the R software.
 Naturally, most packages are free as well.
 The focus on community has enabled R to be run on almost any operating system as well, such as Windows, OSX, or Linux.

 R also allows people to make graphs and data products.
 The graphs are actually very well made.
 The drawback is understanding the coding necessary to develop these various products.
-This is discuss more below.
+This is discussed more below.

 One major drawback that affects the typical computer user is learning the programming language of R. This can be challenging for those who are not techie or able to think abstractly in computer codes.
 I have never seen a satisfactory way to get around this problem but to crack open a book and practice, practice, practice.
-With time, the code will start to make sense but it is not a five minute process for someone who has not studied programming.
+With time, the code will start to make sense but it is not a five-minute process for someone who has not studied programming.

 Despite the challenges of learning computer programming R is becoming the software of choice for many.
-The benefits far out weigh the problems for many individuals.
+The benefits far outweigh the problems for many individuals.
 Personally, I am looking forward to continuing to develop skills in understanding this dynamic software.